YouTube Deletes Otile Brown, Nadia Mukami's Top Songs

 Last year, Otile Brown suffered a similar incident after YouTube deleted a song called ‘fight’ that was a collaboration with rapper King Kaka over copyright claims.

-In the recent past, many other Kenyan musicians including Bahati and Mejja have had their popular songs deleted from the video-streaming platform over copyright claims.
+In the recent past, many other Kenyan musicians including Bahati and Mejja have had their popular songs deleted from the video-streaming platform over the same claims.

 Otile Brown was voted one of the most watched artists by America’s Billboard Chat in June 2020.
+The incident has set him back 190 million cumulative views on his songs, from 229 million to 35.8 million.

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu